-Our department offers postgraduate (third cycle) education in seven subjects.
+Our department offers postgraduate (third cycle) education in six subjects.

 As Phd student you can study the following subjects: